polkadot-developers/polkadot-docs/develop/interoperability/xcm-config.md

 The executor is highly configurable, with the [`XCM builder`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-builder/src){target=\_blank} offering building blocks to tailor the configuration to specific needs.
 While they serve as a foundation, users can easily create custom blocks to suit unique configurations.
 Users can also create their own building blocks to address unique needs.
 This article examines the XCM configuration process, explain each configurable item, and provide examples of the tools and types available to help customize these settings.

+The `XcmExecutor` is not a pallet but a struct parameterized by a `Config` trait.
+The `Config` trait serves as the inner configuration, which in turn parameterizes the outer `XcmExecutor<Config>` struct.
+Both configurations are set up within the runtime.

 ## XCM Executor Configuration

 The XCM executor's configuration is defined by the Config trait, which requires several associated types.
 Each of these types has specific trait bounds that the concrete implementation must fulfill.
 Some types, such as `RuntimeCall`, come with a default implementation in most cases, while others use the unit type `()` as the default.
 For many of these types, it's important to carefully select the appropriate implementation.
 Pre-defined solutions and building blocks are available, which can be adapted to your specific needs.
 These solutions can be found in the xcm-builder folder.